sonus21/rqueue/docs/faq.md

 }
 ```

-## How can we scale Rqueue to process millions of messages per hour?
+## How can I scale Rqueue to process millions of messages?

-To scale Rqueue for high throughput:
+To achieve high throughput:

-- Use a minimal number of queues and utilize them efficiently.
+- Minimize the number of unique queues to reduce overhead.
-- Distribute queues across multiple machines.
+- Distribute queues across multiple listener instances.
-- Group queues using priority groups.
+- Use priority groups to manage resource allocation.
-- Increase batch sizes if threads are underutilized.
+- Increase batch sizes if processing threads are underutilized.
-- Disable unnecessary features like job persistence and immediate message deletion.
+- Disable features like job history persistence and terminal state message durability

-For optimal performance, group queues based on message rates, business verticals, and message types.
+  if they are not required.

-## Rqueue is using a significant amount of Redis memory.
-How can this be managed?
+## Rqueue is consuming too much Redis memory.
+How can I manage this?

-Rqueue stores completed jobs and messages in Redis by default.
-To reduce Redis memory usage, disable
+By default, Rqueue stores job history in Redis.
+You can significantly reduce memory usage
-job persistence and immediate message deletion:
+by disabling job persistence and setting terminal state durability to 0:

 ```properties
 rqueue.job.enabled=false
 rqueue.message.durability.in-terminal-state=0
 ```

-## How can we consume events from the dead letter queue?
+## How can I consume messages from the dead letter queue?

-To consume messages from the dead letter queue:
+You can define a separate listener for the dead letter queue by specifying its name:

 ```java